 As surface water, such as rain, seeps into the ground, it passes between soil particles and collects in underground reservoirs called aquifers.
-An aquifer is made up of sand, silt, or other permeable materials that can readily yield water to springs or wells.
+An aquifer is made up of sand, gravel, and fractured rock that readily yields water to springs or wells.

-The 45-square-mile Westside Basin, a series of aquifers extending from Golden Gate Park in San Francisco southward through San Bruno, is a vital local resource for San Francisco and neighboring communities in San Mateo County.
+Our groundwater supply comes from the 40-square-mile Westside Basin, which contains a stratified aquifer system that extends from Golden Gate Park in San Francisco southward through Millbrae.
+The basin is a vital local resource for San Francisco and neighboring communities in San Mateo County.

 In April, 2017, we began pumping groundwater from the Westside Groundwater Basin, an aquifer that extends to depths of approximately 300-600 feet below ground in San Francisco.
 The groundwater is treated and blended with our regional drinking water supplies before it is delivered to customers in San Francisco.
 Over the next few years we will continue adding groundwater in order to reach our goal of blending 4 million gallons a day (mgd) of treated groundwater with our regional water supplies.